piepustina/UR10_demo/README.md

 ```

 # Setup
 Connect the PC running the code with the UR robot through the ethernet cable.
 Make sure to assign to the PC a **static IP** address on the same subnet of the robot.
-The default robot subnet and address are, respectively,
+The default subnet and address are, respectively,
 ```
 192.168.0.0/24
 ```